Reds vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have won 56.7% of the games this season when they were the moneyline favorite (17-13).
+- The Reds have won 54.8% of the games this season when they were favored on the moneyline (17-14).

-- In games it has played as moneyline favorites with odds of -110 or shorter, Cincinnati has a 23-13 record (winning 63.9% of its games).
+- When it has played as moneyline favorites with odds of -160 or shorter, Cincinnati has a 3-3 record (winning 50% of its games).

-- Based on this contest's moneyline, the Reds have an implied win probability of 52.4%.
+- Based on this matchup's moneyline, the Reds have an implied win probability of 61.5%.

-- Cincinnati has had an over/under set by bookmakers 119 times, and have combined with opponents to go over the total in 61 of those games (61-57-1).
+- In the 120 games in which oddsmakers have set an over/under for Cincinnati, it has combined with opponents to go over the total 61 times (61-58-1).

-- The Reds have put together a 6-6-0 record against the spread this season (covering 50% of the time).
+- The Reds have a 6-6-0 record against the spread this season (covering 50% of the time).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!